hak5peaks/iOS-Shortcuts-C2/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/912d53d1-06e4-41a1-8dcf-dea5d57d40cd" alt="Image Description" width="300" height="auto">
 </p>

 This creates the opportunity to use SSH response as a command and control system.
-SSH responses can also be used as a string for the node language, for example `openlink: SSH RESPONSE`.
+SSH responses can also be used as a string for the node language, for example `openlink: SSH RESPONSE`

 <p align="center">
   <img src="https://github.com/user-attachments/assets/36abe184-7a63-4112-ba86-6a8ac94f4954" alt="Image Description" width="300" height="auto">
 </p>